janosgyerik/manyquiz/SETUP.md

 Relaunch Eclipse.

-Go to "Windows" > "Preferences", and on Android entry, check the path of the SDK to aim to your previous android-sdk-folder.
+Go to "Windows" > "Preferences", and on Android entry, check the path of the SDK to see if it targets your previous android-sdk-folder.

 ### Get the project and launch it